TechWatching/techwatching.dev/input/posts/teams-sso-powershell.md

 ## Context

 Several months ago, I supervised a student project aiming at developing a Teams application for my company.
 The application is mainly composed of a tab where Human Resources people can see information about arrivals and departures in the company.
-Once the project finished and a first version of the application available, I provisioned the application infrastructure on my company Azure tenant using [Pulumi](https://www.pulumi.com/) which is a really nice infrastructure as code platform.
+Once the project was finished and the first version of the application was available, I provisioned the application infrastructure on my company Azure tenant using [Pulumi](https://www.pulumi.com/) which is a nice infrastructure as code platform.

-However, configuring Single Sign-On for the tab of the application did not seem possible with Pulumi as it internally uses Terraform Provider for AzureAD which at the time of writing don't have all functionalities necessary to configure this.
-The [documentation about SSO for Teams tab](http://aka.ms/teams-sso) currently lists all the steps necessary to configure it from the Azure Portal, however it mentions nothing about automating it, hence this blog post.
+However, configuring Single Sign-On for the tab of the application did not seem possible with Pulumi as it internally uses Terraform Provider for AzureAD which at the time of writing doesn't have all functionalities necessary to configure this.
+The [documentation about SSO for Teams tab](http://aka.ms/teams-sso) currently lists all the steps necessary to configure it from the Azure Portal, however, it mentions nothing about automating it, hence this blog post.

 ## Steps to create the PowerShell script

-Usually I prefer Azure CLI to PowerShell as I find easier to find commands I need, but Azure CLI doesn't have yet the necessary commands.
+Usually, I prefer Azure CLI to PowerShell as I find it easier to find commands I need, but Azure CLI doesn't have yet the necessary commands.
 Most of the code comes from [this script](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/blob/master/3.-Web-api-call-Microsoft-graph-for-personal-accounts/AppCreationScripts/Configure.ps1) located in a repository of the [Azure Samples GitHub organization](https://github.com/Azure-Samples).
-I took only what was necessary for Teams Tab SSO, adapted it to use Microsoft Graph objects / commands and added missing commands.
+I took only what was necessary for Teams Tab SSO, adapted it to use Microsoft Graph objects/commands, and added missing commands.

-I am not an expert in PowerShell so there might me things to improve in the final script, but I hope the following steps will help you to understand how to configure SSO for your Teams Tab.
+I am not an expert in PowerShell so there might be things to improve in the final script, but I hope the following steps will help you to understand how to configure SSO for your Teams Tab.

 ### Interacting with Azure Active Directory

 PowerShell has a module called [AzureAd](https://docs.microsoft.com/en-us/powershell/module/azuread/?view=azureadps-2.0) that allow us to interact with Azure Active Directory.
-First step is to install this module if not already installed, import it and authenticate to Azure AD in order to be able to use Active Directory commands once authenticated.
+The first step is to install this module if not already installed, import it and authenticate to Azure AD to be able to use Active Directory commands once authenticated.

 ```PowerShell
 if ($null -eq (Get-Module -ListAvailable -Name "AzureAD")) {